- Diversity, Equity, and Inclusion

 If all the above fails, please send the scanned document (no larger than 2MB) to email@example.com.
 Please name the file as follows:

 You should think carefully when writing your statement of purpose.
 Express your plans and interests in Computer Science in a concise and clear manner.
 It may be helpful to include a list of some of the principal reasons why you consider yourself a strong applicant to our program.
-Please note what faculty you might be interested in working with during your graduate studies at Cornell.
+Please note what area(s) of research you are excited about, and any specific faculty you might be interested in working with during your graduate studies at Cornell.

 Your application must include three letters of recommendation.
-The letters should be from professors who are familiar with your work and who can testify to your potential as a researcher in Computer Science.
+The letters should be from professors or other researchers who have supervised you or evaluated your work.
+Such a person would normally know what your specific contributions were if the work was part of a group effort, and can personally testify to your potential as a researcher in Computer Science.
 Once you have submitted your application, a notification will be sent to your recommenders within 48 hours.
-These letters are a very important part of your application, and you should ensure that they are submitted into the electronic application system by December 15.
+These letters are a very important part of your application, and you should ensure that they are submitted into the electronic application system by December 1st or as soon as possible thereafter for your application to receive full consideration.
 We discourage mailed letters of recommendation as this delays the processing of your application.

 International applicants must demonstrate competency in the English language.
 Acceptable proof of competency is: